What Is CCTV Monitoring

 9. Wireless vs. Wired Systems:

 Determine whether you prefer a wireless or wired security system.
-Wireless systems are effectively easier to install and offer flexibility, while wired systems may be more reliable but require professional installation.
+Wireless systems are easier to install and offer flexibility, while wired systems may be more reliable but require professional installation.

 10. Customer Support: